Kim of Queens

-Kim of Queens is a Lifetime reality TV show about a pageant coach, 1991 Miss Georgia winner Kim Gravel, which follows Gravel, her mother Jo, and her younger sister Allisyn as they train young girls for beauty pageants.
+Kim of Queens is a Lifetime reality TV show about a pageant coach, 1991 Miss Georgia winner Kim Gravel, née Hardee, which follows Gravel, her mother Jo, and her younger sister Allisyn as they train young girls for beauty pageants.
 It premiered on January 1, 2014.

 The show is produced by Relativity Television and Bogner Entertainment for Lifetime TV.
 Its executive producers are Tom Forman, Brad Bishop, Bryan O’Donnell, Colleen Conway Grogan, Mary Donahue, and Eli Lehrer.

 Plot

 Kim Gravel — a former self-proclaimed 'ugly duckling' who was crowned Miss Georgia at the age of 19 — is a pageant coach.
 The series follows Gravel as she, along with her mother and sister, tries to find prospective pageant participants.